bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Fix references to supplementary videos.-->

 We first asked if mitotic expansions are required for the formation of ectopic folds.
-To that end, we generated a double-mutant line carrying the loss-of-function alleles of *btd* and *string* (*stg*)---the *cdc25* phosphatase ortholog that regulates the formation of mitotic domains in *Drosophila* [@Edgar1989-hv].
+To that end, we generated a double-mutant line lacking both cephalic furrow and mitotic domains, using the loss-of-function alleles of *btd* and *string* (*stg*)---the *cdc25* phosphatase ortholog that regulates the formation of mitotic domains in *Drosophila* [@Edgar1989-hv].
-While *stg* mutants lack mitotic domains, the *btd*--*stg* double-mutant embryos lack both mitotic domains and cephalic furrow ({@fig:live-experiments}a).
+The absence of mitotic domains in *stg* mutants does not affect the formation of the cephalic furrow or other morphogenetic movements of gastrulation [@Edgar1989-hv] ({@fig:live-experiments}a, {!@fig:live-details}a,b, {!@fig:vid-stg-lateral}, {!@fig:vid-stg-dorsal}).
-The absence of mitotic domains does not affect cephalic furrow formation in *stg* mutants [@Edgar1989-hv] ({!@fig:live-details}a,b, {!@fig:vid-stg-lateral}, {!@fig:vid-stg-dorsal}), but it does affect the formation of ectopic folds in *btd*--*stg* embryos.
+However, the absence of mitotic domains suppresses the formation of ectopic folds in *btd*--*stg* double-mutants; these embryos show no ectopic folds at their head--trunk interface ({@fig:live-experiments}b,c, {!@fig:vid-double-lateral}, {!@fig:vid-double-dorsal}).
-The double-mutant embryos show no ectopic folds at the head--trunk interface ({@fig:live-experiments}a,b, {!@fig:vid-double-lateral}, {!@fig:vid-double-dorsal}), indicating that mitotic expansions are necessary for the appearance of ectopic folds in cephalic furrow mutants.
+This indicates that mitotic expansions are necessary for the appearance of ectopic folds in cephalic furrow mutants.

 Next, we asked if the extension of the germ band is required for the formation of ectopic folds.
-To prevent the germ band from extending, we cauterized a patch of posterodorsal tissue at the onset of gastrulation to mechanically attach it to the vitelline envelope ({@fig:live-experiments}c).
+To prevent the germ band from extending, we cauterized a patch of posterodorsal tissue at the onset of gastrulation to mechanically attach it to the vitelline envelope ({@fig:live-experiments}d,f).
-Blocking the germ band in wildtype embryos does not prevent the formation of the cephalic furrow ({@fig:live-experiments}e), as the shortening of the initiator cells occurs normally and correlates with an increase in tension around the head--trunk boundary ({@fig:live-experiments}i).
+Blocking the germ band in wildtype embryos does not prevent the formation of the cephalic furrow ({@fig:live-experiments}d,e), as the shortening of the initiator cells occurs normally and correlates with an increase in tension around the head--trunk boundary ({@fig:live-experiments}i).
-We only detected a mild influence of the germ band on the final depth of the invagination, since the cephalic furrow in cauterized embryos is about 15% shallower than in control embryos ({@fig:live-experiments}f,h).
+We only detect a mild influence of the germ band on the final depth of the invagination, since the cephalic furrow in cauterized embryos is about 15% shallower than in control embryos ({@fig:live-experiments}e,j).
-This data corroborates the idea that the initial formation of the cephalic furrow is an active process independent of other morphogenetic movements
+This data corroborates the understanding that the initial formation of the cephalic furrow is an active process independent of other morphogenetic movements

 We then performed the cauterization experiment in *btd* and *eve* embryos.
-When the germ band is blocked in the mutants, no ectopic folds appear at the head--trunk interface ({@fig:live-experiments}c,d, {!@fig:vid-cautlat-eve}, {!@fig:vid-cautdor-eve}, {!@fig:vid-cautdor-btd}), and their epithelium undergoes less deformation and buckling events compared to non-cauterized mutant embryos ({@fig:live-experiments}d,g).
+When the germ band extension is blocked in these mutants, no ectopic folds appear at the head--trunk interface ({@fig:live-experiments}f, {!@fig:vid-cautlat-eve}, {!@fig:vid-cautdor-eve}, {!@fig:vid-cautdor-btd}), and their epithelium undergoes less deformation and buckling events compared to non-cauterized mutant embryos ({@fig:live-experiments}h,k).
-The expansion of cell apices in mitotic domains still compress the neighboring, non-dividing cells, but no buckling occurs ({@fig:live-experiments}c).
+The expansion of cell apices in mitotic domains still compress the neighboring, non-dividing cells, but no buckling occurs ({@fig:live-experiments}g).
 These experiments reveal that the germ band extension is necessary for the appearance of ectopic folds in cephalic furrow mutants.

 Overall, we conclude that neither mitotic expansions nor the germ band extension can induce ectopic folds individually, but when both events happen concomitantly, the epithelial monolayer becomes unstable and buckles.